 About me

-Raw Flow is my attempt to tame fear, grasp and understand entropy.
+Raw Flow is my attempt to tame fear, grasp and

-I present these efforts in raw textures, degrading forms.
+I'm looking for the shape of my own order.
+I present these efforts in raw textures, degrading

-But also i disagree with disintegration by focusing on the emerging skeleton of the structure and then try pausing the moment of birth.
+the emerging skeleton of the structure and then

 I graduated the High School of Arts and Crafts, after which i have jeweler diploma defended with a grade of 6 (highest possible grade).